Dear Boston Conservatory at Berklee Student,

 It is the policy and practice of Boston Conservatory at Berklee to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, other federal mandates, and Commonwealth and local requirements regarding individuals with disabilities.

 Students with disabilities are protected under these laws and may request reasonable accommodations for their disabilities.
 Reasonable accommodations are determined on an individual basis and made available to the extent that they meet the student’s needs and do not compromise the academic integrity of the Boston Conservatory at Berklee program.
-The Conservatory offers support services that help eliminate the competitive disadvantages created by a disability.

 Those who experience or witness harassment or discrimination based upon disability or any other protected characteristic are encouraged to report that incident to Berklee’s chief equity officer, Christopher Kandus-Fisher, at email@example.com or 617-747-2330.
 For more information, visit berklee.edu/equity.